jimbojw/karmarank/content/04-security-advisory.md

 ### CVE-DEW-02: The Rendering Error (Noumenal vs. Phenomenal)

-**The Vulnerability:** You believe your work (the code, the analysis, the doc) is the "Real Object"—what philosophers call **noumenal**, the thing in itself—and your manager's opinion is just a noisy approximation of that truth.
+**The Vulnerability:** You believe that the work artifact (the code, the analysis, the doc) is the "Real Object"—what philosophers call **noumenal**, the thing in itself—and your manager's opinion is just a noisy approximation of that truth.

 **The Reality:** You have it backward.
 In the corporate epistemology, **perception is reality**.